Massachusetts Institute of Technology

 Using Excel with the 'toy' parcel database

-You can access databases saved in MS-Access databases (or in Oracle and other relational database management systems) from many desktop tools such as Excel.
+You can access databases saved in MS-Access databases (or in PostgreSQL and other relational database management systems, such as Oracle) from many desktop tools such as Excel

-Before trying to access the data from Excel, make a second local copy of 11.521_lab1.mdb and rename it to lab1.mdb (since Excel will choke on MS-Access database names with more than 8 characters!).
+Before trying to access the data from Excel, make a second local copy of 11.521_lab1.mdb and rename it to lab1.mdb (since some versions of Excel will choke on MS-Access database names with more than 8 characters!).

-Open Excel and choose Data/Import-External-Data/New-Database-Query and select MS-Access Database when the dialog box opens up.
-Navigate to your local copy of lab1.mdb and choose all the columns from the parcels data base.
-Beware that the MS-Query tools used by Excel to interface with the database is fragile.
-Not only will it break if the MS-Access database name is too long, but it will choke on the path name if it contains special characters such as the period '.' in 11.521!
-When you try to open lab1.mdb, you may see a warning message, "Microsoft Office has identified a potential security ocncern."
+Open Excel and choose Data/From-Access/Select-Table and select MS-Access Database when the dialog box opens up.
+Navigate to your local copy of lab1.mdb and import the 'parcels' table from the MS-Access database.
+[Beware, on older version of Excel, that the MS-Query tools used by Excel to interface with the database are fragile.
+Not only will they break if the MS-Access database name is too long, but it will choke on the path name if it contains special characters such as the period '.' in 11.521!]
+When you try to open lab1.mdb, you may see a warning message, "Microsoft Office has identified a potential security concern."
 This is because a malicious program might conceivably be disguised as a MS-Access database.
 You will need to click 'enable' to get past this message and then select the MS-Access tables or queries that you wish to import into MS-Excel.
 Select the 'parcels' table.

 Use the business graphics tools of Excel to plot a bar graph showing the square feet of each parcel in the parcels table.
-Label the graph appropriately and include a jpeg or png copy of the graph in what you turn in for lab1.
+Label the graph appropriately and include a jpeg, png copy or a pdf file of the graph in what you turn in for lab1.
 (A PDF file of your exercise results is also okay.)

-Using SQL*Plus to run queries on Oracle tables
+Using phpPgAdmin to run queries on PostgreSQL tables

-Since most of you are unlikely to be familiar with SQL*Plus, we spell out some of the tips and tricks for using the application and connecting it to Oracle.
+Since most of you are unlikely to be familiar with PostgreSQL, we spell out some of the tips and tricks for using the application and connecting to it from your browser.

 Steps